jansen062001/Hanacaraka-Recognition-HD-CNN/README.md

    cd ./
    python main.py --filename=example.jpg
    ```
-- After the process complete, there is a file called `result.jpg` in the directory `./` as the final output
+- After the process is complete, there is a file called `result.jpg` in the directory `./` as the final output

 # Acknowledgements